svenjacobs/sabdrop/README.md

 SABdrop
 =======

-SAPdrop is a Google Chrome extension that permits sending links of [NZB](http://en.wikipedia.org/wiki/NZB) files to a [SABnzbd](http://sabnzbd.org/) instance immediately.
+SABdrop is a Google Chrome extension that permits sending links of [NZB](http://en.wikipedia.org/wiki/NZB) files to a [SABnzbd](http://sabnzbd.org/) instance immediately.
 It adds a `Send to` option to the context menu of weblinks.